kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/04-search/04-create-searchitem.md

 ## Time to sync up
 * Right now your master branch on your remote GitHub is different than your master branch locally
-* Locally your master branch doesn't have the new feature `delete-user-colognes` added
+* Locally your master branch doesn't have the new feature `search` added
-* To prove this checkout of your `delete-user-colognes` branch and check into your `master` branch
+* To prove this checkout of your `search` branch and check into your `master` branch

 `$ git checkout master`

 * You will see your branch name now says `master`

 ## Open your text editor
-* You will see that all your changes by adding `delete-user-colognes` are gone!
+* You will see that all your changes by adding `search` are gone!
-* View your app in the browser and it also shows now sign of your `delete-user-colognes` feature!
+* View your app in the browser and it also shows now sign of your search feature!
 * If you stop your server `ctrl` + `c`

 ## Check the status